affecto/dotnet-Mapping/README.md

 #### Passing extra parameters to mapper

-In the mapping profile, define that a property get's its value from context items with s specific key:
+In the mapping profile, define that a property gets its value from context items with s specific key:

 ```csharp
 internal class PersonProfile : MappingProfile<IPerson, Person>